-- 6.2.1.1. the semen is from an ALCA AI Approved Sires Listing bull (see By-Law 7.6); or - 6.2.1.2. the semen is from a registered bull owned by the registered owner of the dam; or - 6.2.1.3. the semen is covered by a Certificate of Service as outlined in By-Law 5.6; and - 6.2.1.4. in the case of the death of a semen donor, 6.2.1.1, 6.2.1.2 or 6.2.1.3 above applied at the time of its death; and - 6.2.1.5. the service is certified by the inseminator on the form used for that purpose in the state or country in which it is performed and shows all relevant details (including straw batch number) at the time of the insemination.
-This certificate must be provided to the Executive Officer before registration can be effected. - 6.2.2.
-To signify that an animal was obtained by Artificial Insemination, the registration in the Australian Lowline Cattle Association Herd Book shall carry the suffix "A.I." - 6.3 Embryo Transfer - 6.3.1.
+- 6.2.1.1. the semen is from an ALCA AI Approved Sires Listing bull (see By-Law 7.6); or - 6.2.1.2. the semen is from a registered bull owned by the registered owner of the dam; or - 6.2.1.3. the semen is covered by a Certificate of Service as outlined in By-Law 5.6; and - 6.2.1.4. in the case of the death of a semen donor, 6.2.1.1, 6.2.1.2 or 6.2.1.3 above applied at the time of its death; and - 6.2.2.
+To signify that an animal was obtained by Artificial Insemination, the registration in the Australian Lowline Cattle Association Herd Book shall carry the suffix "A.I."

+6.3 Embryo Transfer

+- 6.3.1.
 The Association will accept registration of calves produced by Embryo Transfer provided that the following rules are followed: - - 6.3.1.1. the embryos were registered with the Association and owned by the breeder; - 6.3.1.2. the transfer was certified by the veterinarian at the time of completion of transplant on the form used for that purpose in the state or country in which it is performed.
 The form must show all relevant details (including each embryo's registration number if one has been issued) at the time of transfer and this certificate must be provided to the Executive Officer before registration of the resulting calf can be effected. - 6.3.2.
 Should the embryo flush and the embryo transfer occur on the same day or otherwise before the embryos can be registered, then the veterinarian's records must sufficiently identify each embryo so that when its certificate is issued it can be matched to the transfer record. - 6.3.3.
 To signify that an animal was obtained by Embryo Transplant, the registration in the Australian Lowline Cattle Association Herd Book shall carry the suffix "E.T."